DanroyMwangi/CalculatorApp/README.md

 # CalculatorApp
-Creating a calculator app in js, tailwind css and HTML.
+Creating a calculator app in Vanilla JS, Tailwind css and HTML.